italanta/elewa/libs/functions/bot-engine/whatsapp/README.md

 ### 4. Configure webhooks
 - Under the whatsapp menu, click 'Quickstart' if you are not there already.
 - Click 'Configure Webhooks'.
 - Under Webhook click 'Edit'.
 The 'Callback URL' will be the http url of the bot engine cloud function.
+To get this see the last section of this [Readme](https://github.com/italanta/elewa/blob/main/libs/functions/bot-engine/README.md)
 - The 'Verify token' can be any string of text.
 Just keep it short.
 E.g. Elewa CLM Token.
 - Click 'Verify and Save'.
 - In 'Webhook fields', click 'Manager'.
 Look for messages, and then click subscribe to its right.